goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-### :clap: Preventing network calls to externous components allows simulating scnearios and minimizing the noise
+### :clap: Preventing network calls to externous components allows simulating scenarios and minimizing the noise

 ```javascript
 // Intercept requests for 3rd party APIs and return a predefined response